php-censor/php-censor/docs/en/virtual_host.md

 Adding a Virtual Host
 ---------------------

-In order to access the PHPCI web interface, you need to set up a virtual host in your web server.
+In order to access the PHP Censor web interface, you need to set up a virtual host in your web server.

 Below are a few examples of how to do this for various different web servers.